There's a lot to know about Spain, so get started with these facts about Spain's population, people, language and culture.

 Timezone: Spain's timezone is Central European Time (GMT+1), which many believe to be the wrong time zone for the country.
 Neighboring Portugal is in GMT, as is the United Kingdom, which is geographically in line with Spain.
 This means that the sun rises later in Spain than in most other countries in Europe, and sets later, which probably partially accounts for Spain's vibrant late-night culture.
 Spain changed its timezone before World War II in order to align itself with Nazi Germany.

-Population: Spain has nearly 45 million people, making it the 30th most populated country in the world and the fith most populated country in the EU (after Germany, France, the United Kingdom and Italy).
+Population: Spain has nearly 45 million people, making it the 30th most populated country in the world and the fourth most populated country in the EU (after Germany, France, and Italy).
 It has the lowest population density in Western Europe (excluding Scandinavia).